 When a bath freezes in winter, the water is inaccessible, and ice buildup can damage delicate finishes or crack concrete bird baths.
 Birds then need to use additional energy to melt snow or ice for drinking.
 This is energy they need for body heat to survive cold winters.

-The Fix: Use a heated bird bath from late fall to early spring to avoid any risk of frozen water, or add an outdoor heating element to an existing bath to keep water in a liquid state.
+The Fix: Use a heated bird bath from late fall to early spring to avoid any risk of frozen water.
+Alternatively, add an outdoor heating element to an existing bath to keep the water in a liquid state.

 The Metal Bird Bath

 Metal bird baths can be attractive and durable, but they can also become excruciatingly hot in the summer sun.
-Warmer water is less appealing to birds and is more likely to become a breeding ground for algae and bacteria.
 In extreme cases, hot metal can cause burns.
+Warmer water is also less appealing to birds and is more likely to become a breeding ground for algae and bacteria.

-The Fix: Avoid using a bird bath with a metal basin, or position a metal bath in a thickly shaded area where it will stay cooler throughout the day.
+The Fix: Avoid using a bird bath with a metal basin.
+If you already have one, position it in a thickly shaded area where it will stay cooler throughout the day.

 The Tiny Bird Bath